Contact Us

 Professional Staff

-Aside from all that, you will often find me on a hike, a jog through campus, in the fitness center, or on the golf course.
-Additionally, you will hear me fawn over my cat Putt Putt, see me reading on my patio, or out and about in Portland checking out live music, restaurants, and bars.
+Aside from all that, you may find me on a hike, in the fitness center, or on the golf course.
+Additionally, you’ll likely hear me fawn over my cat Putt Putt, see me hanging on the patio with my girlfriend, or out and about in Portland checking out live music, restaurants, and bars.
+Lastly, a goal I’m currently working on is earning a second master’s degree in data science!

 Naito/Sullivan